customer7/ncn/src/site/notes/Cases/Endovascular/Flow Diversion, BA Trunk Aneurysm.md

 ## Follow-Up DSA (6m)

-Six-month follow-up angiogram demonstrated occlusion of the No. 2 small aneurysm, however, the large BA trunk and No. 3 aneurysms were of similar sizes and shapes.
+Patient recovered well without new neurological deficits.
+Six-month follow-up angiogram demonstrated occlusion of the No. 2 small aneurysm.
+The large BA trunk (No. 1) and No. 3 aneurysms were of similar sizes and shapes.
 Patient stopped clopidogrel while continued aspirin and rivaroxaban.

 ![](https://i.imgur.com/1TXFnl5.jpeg)
 Left column: 6-month follow-up angiogram.